 Being able to help fight the additional charges wouldn’t have been the only advantage to being out on bail.
 Marte knew he was guilty and would be spending some time in prison for his actions.

 “I feel like [being out on bail] is a fair chance for people to come home and actually join a program or something even if they're guilty of the crime,” Marte said.
 “They could go back home be like, alright, I committed a crime and I need help … whether that’s a rehab program or finding a job and cleaning up before you see the judge again.
 I think it's just a better alternative to incarceration.”

-Marte said he met many people in arguably worse positions in Rikers — men who had been there for seven months, unable to afford a $1,000 bail, for jumping a subway turnstile, and others still who had spent two years in Rikers trying to fight their cases only to give up and plead guilty in hopes of being released sooner.
+Marte said he met many people in arguably worse positions in Rikers.
+Men who had been there for seven months for jumping a subway turnstile, unable to afford a $1,000 bail.
+And he met others still who had spent two years in Rikers trying to fight their cases only to give up and plead guilty in hopes of being released sooner.

 Even worse, many people were detained over $1 bails — a nominal amount sometimes set when a defendant is charged with multiple offenses.
-These $1 bails were frequently miscommunicated, and defendants were not allowed to pay for themselves, until the practice was eliminated in New York City last month, just weeks after New York State overhauled its cash bail system.
+These $1 bails were frequently miscommunicated, and defendants were not allowed to pay for themselves.
+The practice was finally eliminated in New York City, just weeks after New York State overhauled its cash bail system.

-New York Gov. Andrew Cuomo and state lawmakers passed a bill on March 31 that eliminated cash bail for most misdemeanors and nonviolent crimes, which activists and advocates have recognized as a major step forward in addressing the criminalization of poverty.
+New York Gov. Andrew Cuomo and state lawmakers passed a bill on March 31 that eliminated cash bail for most misdemeanors and nonviolent crimes.
+Activists and advocates have recognized this as a major step forward in addressing the criminalization of poverty.

 The cash bail system was created to help ensure people charged with crimes would appear for their court dates.
 However, experts and criminal justice reform advocates say there is no strong evidence that people intentionally skip their court appointments.